 I teach fermentation classes and my students always have many questions during and after class (I love that!).
 This post outlines the basic lesson plan for my kombucha class.
 Near the end of this post, you’ll find my free brew log worksheet to take notes when you just start out.

 Brew logs?
 Worksheets?
 Classes?
 Is kombucha that complicated to make?
 Not at all.
 If you can brew a pot of tea, you can make kombucha.
 In an ad for my classes, I once included the line “It’s so easy, you’ll want your money back.”
-It decided it wasn’t the best tagline and cut it.
-(Funny though, I thought.
-Faulkner is attributed with advising writers to “Kill your darlings.”)
+I decided it wasn’t the best tagline and cut it.

 I like to start my classes with a reading from the book The Art of Fermentation, which I highly recommend, written by fermentation guru Sandor Katz: